OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/hdinsight/hdinsight-run-samples.md

     }

     /**
-        * Given a sorted set of cut points, build a trie that will find the correct
+        * Given a sorted set of cut points, build a trie that will find hello correct
         * partition quickly.
-        * @param splits the list of cut points
+        * @param splits hello list of cut points
-        * @param lower the lower bound of partitions 0..numPartitions-1
+        * @param lower hello lower bound of partitions 0..numPartitions-1
-        * @param upper the upper bound of partitions 0..numPartitions-1
+        * @param upper hello upper bound of partitions 0..numPartitions-1
-        * @param prefix the prefix that we have already checked against
+        * @param prefix hello prefix that we have already checked against
-        * @param maxDepth the maximum depth we will build a trie for
+        * @param maxDepth hello maximum depth we will build a trie for
-        * @return the trie node that will divide the splits correctly */ private static TrieNode buildTrie(Text[] splits, int lower, int upper, Text prefix, int maxDepth) {
+        * @return hello trie node that will divide hello splits correctly */ private static TrieNode buildTrie(Text[] splits, int lower, int upper, Text prefix, int maxDepth) {